Shopping Basket 0 items | £0.00

 The Barrage incorporates a fish pass which allows the migration of salmon and river trout upstream.

 The water level of the lock can be controlled to allow boats to pass through and head downstream towards the sea.

 Television programmes have used the course to investigate flooding and storms as well as facilitating the training of rescue services in emergency flooding situations.

 The Lazyboy system means paddlers and rafts no longer need to get out and carry their boats to the top of the course.
 The Lazyboy means you can be as lazy as you like!

 Rapidblocs in the course can be reconfigured to change water flow and direct water current.
 They keep the course interesting and present new challenges to paddlers and white water rafters

 come along and witness this remarkable piece of engineering in action

 Tees Barrage International White Water Centre is one of the UK’s leading outdoor activity centres offering an assortment of engaging activities to inspire creativity and promote…Click for more

-Here at Tees Barrage International White Water Centre we not only have an amazing and unique site, we also have the ideal infrastructure for filming flood…Click for more
+Here at Tees Barrage International White Water Centre we not only have an amazing and unique site offering a host of activities, we also have the…Click for more

 Great photography opportunities everywhere you turn!
 Whether you are a seasoned pro with a high resolution lens, or you just love a sunny selfie, there is…Click for more